JustinHoyt/sdl_ios_guides/docs/Getting Started/Understanding Permissions/index.md

 ```

 #### System Context
 System Context informs your app if there is potentially a blocking HMI component while your app is still visible.
-An example of this would be if your application is open and you display an Alert.
-Your app will receive a System Context of `ALERT` while it is presented on the screen, followed by `MAIN` when it is dismissed.
+An example of this would be if your application is open and you display an alert.
+Your app will receive a system context of `ALERT` while it is presented on the screen, followed by `MAIN` when it is dismissed.

 System Context State   | What does this mean?
 -----------------------|------------------------------------------------------------
 MAIN        		   | No user interaction is in progress that could be blocking your app's visibility.
-VRSESSION  			   | Voice Recognition is currently in progress.
+VRSESSION  			   | Voice recognition is currently in progress.
 MENU     			   | A menu interaction is currently in-progress.
-HMI_OBSCURED    	   | The app's display HMI is being blocked by either a system or other app's overlay (another app's Alert, for instance).
+HMI_OBSCURED    	   | The app's display HMI is being blocked by either a system or other app's overlay (another app's alert, for instance).
 ALERT 				   | An alert that you have sent is currently visible.

 ##### Objective-C